I don’t know how it happened but two of my books feature a character called Jack – very different people!

-The man she presumed to be Kid spoke in a voice that sounded as though it had been dried hoarse by the Australian sun.
-His face was like tanned leather and covered in fine wrinkles, testament to an outdoor life.
+When it was over Mrs Little led her away from the graveside.
+The man she presumed to be Kidd turned to her and spoke in a voice that sounded as though it had been dried hoarse by the Australian sun.
+His face was like tanned leather and covered in fine wrinkles.
 He held his hat in his hands, exposing a head covered with short-cropped steel-grey hair.
-His legs were slightly bowed, as though he spent more time in the saddle than on his feet.
-He looked uncomfortable in his ill-fitting dark suit.
+His legs were slightly bowed, as though he spent more time in the saddle than on his feet and looked uncomfortable in his ill-fitting dark suit.
 Elizabeth wondered if it had been borrowed for the occasion.
 He didn’t look like a wealthy man.
 Her father must have got it wrong.

 ‘You’re both late,’ said Jack’s father, wiping his hand across his mouth to remove any traces of porridge that might have adhered to his moustache.
 ‘And what was all that thumping and banging I heard?
 You been fighting again?
 If you were, I’ll leather you.’